Adepts-Of-0xCC/blog/_posts/NoVNC-phishing/2022-09-09-NoVNC-phishing.md

 Dear Fell**owl**ship, today's homily is a rebuke to all those sinners who have decided to abandon the correct path of reverse proxies to bypass 2FA.
 [Penitenziagite!](https://www.youtube.com/watch?v=gSYPwEsvcpw)

 # Prayers at the foot of the Altar a.k.a. disclaimer
 *This post will be small and succinct.
-It should be clear that these are simply opinions about this technique that has become trendy in the recent weeks, so it will be a much less technical article than we are used to.
-We hope you can understand us __:)__*
+It should be clear that these are just opinions about this technique that has become trendy in the last weeks, so it will be a much less technical article than we are used to.
+Thanks for your understanding __:)__*

 # Introduction
-In recent weeks, we have seen several references to the use of this technique for phishing campaigns and their possible use to obtain valid sessions by bypassing MFA/2FA.
-Until now, the preferred technique for intercepting sessions and reusing them to evade MFA/2FA was the use of reverse proxies such as Evilnginx or Muraena.
-These new proof-of-concepts based on HTML5 VNC clients boil down to the same concept: establishing a Man-in-the-Middle scheme between the victim's browser and the target website, but it uses a browser in kiosk mode to act as a proxy instead of a server that parses and forwards the requests.
+In recent weeks, we have seen several references to this technique in the context of phishing campaigns, and its possible use to obtain valid sessions by bypassing MFA/2FA.
+Until now, the preferred technique for intercepting and reusing sessions to evade MFA/2FA has been the use of reverse proxies such as Evilginx or Muraena.
+These new proof of concepts based on HTML5 VNC clients boil down to the same concept: establishing a Man-in-the-Middle scheme between the victim's browser and the target website, but using a browser in kiosk mode to act as a proxy instead of a server that parses and forwards the requests.

 Probably the article that started this new trend was [Steal Credentials & Bypass 2FA Using noVNC](https://mrd0x.com/bypass-2fa-using-novnc/) by [@mrd0x](https://twitter.com/mrd0x).

-# Reverse proxy > NoVNC
+# Reverse proxy > noVNC

-We believe the usage of NoVNC and similar technologies is really interesting as Proof of Concepts but at the moment they do not reach the bare minimum requirements to be used in real Red Team engagements or even pentesting.
-Let's take [EvilNoVNC](https://github.com/JoelGMSec/EvilnoVNC) as example.
+We believe the usage of noVNC and similar technologies is really interesting as proof of concepts, but at the moment they do not reach the bare minimum requirements to be used in real Red Team engagements or even pentesting.
+Let's take [EvilnoVNC](https://github.com/JoelGMSec/EvilnoVNC) as an example.

 While testing this tool the following problems arise:
-- The navigation is clunky as hell
+- Navigation is clunky as hell.
-- The URL does not change.
-It keeps always being the same when browsing.
+- The URL does not change, always remains the same while browsing.
-- The "backward" button will break the navigation as it is in the "real browser", and not in the one inside the docker.
+- The back button breaks the navigation in the "real browser", and not in the one inside the docker.
 - Right-click is disabled.
-- The links do not show the destination up on mouse hover.
+- Links do not show the destination when onmouseover.
 - Wrong screen resolution.
 - Etc.

-Even an untrained user would find out about this issues with the look and feel.
+Even an untrained user would find out about these issues just with the look and feel.
 <figure>
 <img src="/NoVNC-phishing/lookfeel.png" alt="Look And Feel">
 <figcaption>
-Look And Feel.
+Look and feel.
 </figcaption>
 </figure>

 On the other hand, the operator is heavily restricted in order to achieve a minimum of OPSEC.
 As an example, we can think about the most basic check we should bypass: User-Agent.
-Mimicking the User-Agent used by the victim is trivial when dealing with proxies, as we only need to forward it in the request from our server to the real website.
-In the case of a browser using kiosk mode this change is a bit more difficult to achieve.
-And the same applies to other modifications that we would like to make to the original request, like, for example, blocking the navigation to a `/logout` endpoint that would nuke the session.
+Mimicking the User-Agent used by the victim is trivial when dealing with proxies, as we only need to forward it in the request from our server to the real website, but in the case of a browser using kiosk mode it is a bit more difficult to achieve.
+And the same goes for other modifications that we should make to the original request like, for example, blocking the navigation to a `/logout` endpoint that would nuke the session.

-Another **fun fact** about this tool is... it doesn't work.
-If you test the tool you will find this:
+Another **fun fact** about this tool is... it does not work.
+If you test the tool you will find the following:
 ```
 psyconauta@insulanova:/tmp/EvilnoVNC/Downloads|main⚡ ⇒  cat Cookies.txt

         Host: .google.com
         Cookie name: AEC